Instructions for Form 120 - Application for Variance/Special Exception

 - Form 120 must be filed electronically using the Interactive Zoning Information System (IZIS).

-- At the time of filing this application, the Applicant shall complete and submit a Form 126 - Board of Zoning Adjustment Fee Calculator - and pay a filing fee in accordance with the BZA Schedule of Fees – Subtitle Y, Chapter 16.
+- At the time of filing this application, the Applicant shall complete the Board of Zoning Adjustment Fee Calculator – and, once the application has been accepted, pay a filing fee in accordance with the BZA Schedule of Fees – Subtitle Y, Chapter 16.
 (Check or money order is payable to the “DC Treasurer” or credit/debit card payments are acceptable.)

-- If seeking an Expedited Review pursuant to Subtitle Y, § 401, the applicant shall complete and submit a Form 128 – Waiver of Hearing for Expedited Review.
+- If seeking an Expedited Review pursuant to Subtitle Y § 401, the applicant shall complete the Waiver of Hearing for Expedited Review section of the application.

 - Below is a list of all the documents that must be submitted in PDF format at the time you file your application.
 Please have these documents ready for uploading before you start your application.

-- If the owner will be represented by a third party, including the lessor or contract purchaser of the property, a Letter of Authorization signed by the owner authorizing the representative to act on the owner’s behalf with respect to the application, and a Certification signed by the representative that they have read Subtitle Y, the Board’s Rules of Practice and Procedure, and are able to competently represent the owner.
-(See Letter of Agent Authorization/Competency Tutorial)
+If the owner will be represented by a third party, including the lessor or contract purchaser of the property, a Letter of Authorization signed by the owner authorizing the representative to act on the owner’s behalf with respect to the application, and a Certification signed by the representative that they have read Subtitle Y, the Board’s Rules of Practice and Procedure, and are able to competently represent the owner.

 - A plat, drawn to scale and certified by a survey engineer licensed in the District of Columbia or by the D.C.
-Office of the Surveyor, showing the boundaries and dimensions of the existing and proposed structures and accessory buildings and structures on the specific piece of property, if necessary (See Required Specifications for Plats, Plans and Elevations Tutorial – for the required information on these drawings.);
+Office of the Surveyor, showing the boundaries and dimensions of the existing and proposed structures and accessory buildings and structures on the specific piece of property, if necessary;

-- Architectural plans and elevations in sufficient detail to clearly illustrate any proposed structure to be erected or altered, landscaping and screening, and building materials, and where applicable, parking and loading plans (See Required Specifications for Plats, Plans and Elevations Tutorial – for the required information on these drawings.);
+- Architectural plans and elevations in sufficient detail to clearly illustrate any proposed structure to be erected or altered, landscaping and screening, and building materials, and where applicable, parking and loading plans;

 - A detailed statement of existing and intended use of the structure, or part thereof;

-- A detailed statement of how the application meets each element of the review standards for special exceptions specified in Subtitle X § 901, or for variances specified in Subtitle X § 1002 (See Burden of Proof – Variance or Burden of Proof – Special Exception);
+- A detailed statement of how the application meets each element of the review standards for special exceptions specified in Subtitle X § 901 or for variances specified in Subtitle X § 1002;

-- Three (3) or more color images, not to exceed letter-size (8½ in. x 11 in.), showing the pertinent features of the structure, and property involved (front, rear, and sides, if possible and applicable);
+- Three (3) or more color images showing the pertinent features of the structure, and property involved (front, rear, and sides, if possible and applicable);

-- The name and mailing addresses of the owners of all property within 200 feet, in all directions from all boundaries of the property involved in the application, and two sets of self-stick labels of the names and mailing addresses of the owners of the properties.
+- The name and mailing addresses of the owners of all property within 200 feet, in all directions from all boundaries of the property involved in the application.
 (Note: This information is most readily available from the D.C.
 Department of Tax and Revenue, Tax Assessors, 1101 4th Street, S.W. – West Building, Washington, D.C.
 20024.)
 Please find Form 200 - 200 ft Radius and Tax Map Request Form on the DCOZ Zoning Forms page;

 - The name and address of each person having a lease with the owner for all or part of any structure located on the property involved in the application;

-- A copy of the certificate of occupancy or other documentation showing the current authorized use(s) on the property.
+- A copy of the certificate of occupancy or other documentation showing the current authorized use(s) on the property, if needed.
 In cases where a change in one nonconforming use to another nonconforming use is requested, a copy of the certificates of occupancy or other documentation showing the past authorized uses;

 - A copy of the resume of any expert witness who will be testifying in the case;